Paint Colours That Go with Natural Wood Trim

 -If you have very yellowy, orangey or reddish wood, you could neutralize it a bit with a cool tone paint colour on your walls (like I did by using Sherwin Williams Ice Cube in my apartment).

--Or, as I most often suggest, you could go with a light neutral paint colour on the walls that will complement the wood but also feel bright, light and modern.
+-Or, as I most often suggest, you could go with a light neutral white or off-white paint colour on the walls that will complement the wood but also feel bright, light and modern.

 Note: I like Sherwin William's colours and paint quality, so I've referred to them here.
 But if you prefer another brand, simply have them colour match for you.

 White and off-white colours that go with wood trim

 As you can see, whites and off-whites work so well with wood trim.
 White is my favourite colour choice with light wood trim, as it's natural, fresh and a beautiful light backdrop for life.
 White even works with dark wood trim; it will be high contrast, but that's a modern look that can work if you dig that kind of thing.
 And you can soften the contrast with layers like curtains, rugs, pillows and artwork.

 2. Grey and Greige paint colours that work with wood trim